 What is the recommended storage hierarchy on disk or in the cloud for storing CMAF content?
 What is the recommended naming scheme/convention for files?

-Editor’s note: One can use directory structures and labeling.
+Editor’s note: One can use directory structures and labelling.

 Delivery of CMAF content:

 What is the recommended practice for CMAF track storage to optimize delivery in different workflows?
 These are workflows using different protocols, pull based, push based, etc. The storage format should natively support different streaming protocols.
+Delivery should include scenarios of asset (CMAF tracks and manifests) from encoders, packagers, origins, CDNs, edge servers.
+Manifests could be created, modified, distributed and stored by separate means in these workflows aligning with applications such as nDVR.

 Editor’s note: Requirements should be more explicit.